Gomystalka/Game-Engines-1-Game/README.md

 The game's main purpose is once again, for visualization, however there are shooting mechanics implemented in order to make the game slightly more fun.
 The control scheme of the game was inspired by <b>Star Fox 64</b> created by <i>Nintendo</i>.</p>

 <h1>Instructions for use</h1>
 <p>The game should be fully usable when pulled/downloaded within the editor or when built within the editor.
 The custom video files must be put into the <i>StreamingAssets/Videos</i> folder to be detected by the game.
 This is the same for the audio file, except audio files must be placed within the <i>StreamingAssets/Music</i> folder instead.
-The game cannot pe played when there is no audio file loaded so make sure there is one present within the specified folder!
+The game cannot pe played when there is no audio file loaded so make sure there is one present within the specified folder!</p>

 <h1>How it works</h1>
 <p>Under the hood, the game is powered by a large amount of systems.
 The brain of the game lies within the <b>AudioManager</b> class.
 This is the class responsible for analyzing the audio, splitting the audio into frequency bands, and detecting beats through the use of the <i>Frequency Energy</i> or <i>Spectral Flux</i> algorithms (Changeable however Frequency Energy proved to be more reliable.)
 The second most important class is the <b>AudioBehaviour</b> class.
 This class is an abstract class which exposes all Spectrum information to any class that inherits it.
 The <b>CustomVisualizedTerrain</b> class makes heavy use of it for hooking the OnBeat event and changing the terrain color and terrain shader line width based on the combined frequency data of the first, second and third band.
 This data is then mapped into the <i>HSV</i> color space for a rainbow effect.</p>

 <p>There is another important class which takes care of screen bounds collision, <b>ScreenBoundsColliderOld</b>.
 Old is in the name due to a previous naming mistake which I forgot to fix.
 This behaviour is achieved by first calculating the frustum corners of the camera and converting them into world space, then in order for all directions and rotations to function correctly, distance calculations and the Dot product is used in order to find out whether the player's distance is positive or negative (Outside the bounds).
 This function looks like this.
 It uses a combined enum for precise collision identification.</p>

 ```CSharp
 public CollisionLocation Constrain3DObject(Transform objectTransform, bool collisionInfoOnly = false) {
         yMidPoint = new Vector3(FrustumCorners[3].x, objectTransform.position.y, FrustumCorners[3].z);